oscimp/WRTD-FMC-ADC/wrtd_installation/README.md

 You should set the variable `BUILD_DIR` to a directory where all sources and built files will end up.

-Finally, you should just need to run the installation script and reboot:
+Finally, you just need to run the installation script and reboot:
 ```bash
 cd scripts
 sh wrtd_ref_spec150t_adc_install.sh